puppettst3/msrenvbootstrap/README.md

 2. Create a role with privileges required to provision EC2 instances and administer Route53 domain.
 3. Assign the role created to the EC2 ansible instnace so as to not to hardcode any user keys in the code.
 4. Create a github account to store the code.
+5. Install ansible on the instance.
+<br /> sudo apt-get update && sudo apt-get install ansible -y
-5. Inside /etc/ansible/hosts define groups and vars required.
+6. Inside /etc/ansible/hosts define groups and vars required.

    <br />[all:vars]
    <br />ansible_python_interpreter=/usr/bin/python3